 Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

-Google updated its site reputation abuse policy in March 2024 and enforcement has continued since.
-These platforms still produce results in 2026, but the risk profile is real.
-Treat this as a distribution layer that feeds a canonical owned domain — not a standalone foundation.
-The most durable plays are platforms with genuine editorial communities where thin content gets downvoted, not just indexed.
+Google announced its site reputation abuse policy in March 2024, began manual enforcement in May 2024 — which hit CNN, USA Today, the LA Times, and Forbes Advisor for hosting third-party content with minimal editorial oversight, per Search Engine Journal's 2024 coverage — and made the policy fully algorithmic in August 2025.
+These platforms still produce results in 2026, but the risk profile is real and asymmetric: a parasite page can take months to build traffic and lose it within 48 hours of a moderation or policy change.
+Treat this as a distribution layer that feeds a canonical owned domain, not a standalone foundation.
+The most durable plays are platforms with genuine editorial communities — Reddit, Quora, Stack Exchange — where thin content gets downvoted by the community, not just deindexed by Google.

 Two platforms currently score DA 100 and accept self-published user content: YouTube and sites.google.com.
-LinkedIn sits at DA 98–99.
-These three aren't in the same tier as the rest of the list — they're in a category of their own.
+LinkedIn Articles sits just below at DA 98–99.
+These three carry more raw domain authority than any guest post or backlink campaign can buy, and they're in a category of their own relative to the rest of this list.

 The play: build single keyword cluster landing pages.
 A Google Site titled "Solana Yield Farming Tools 2026" or "Best Accounting Software for Freelancers" with a clean comparison table and 600–800 words of structured content can rank for informational queries within days of publication.
 Use clear H1/H2 headings with your target keywords, embed a comparison table above the fold, and link back to your canonical domain.